Purity in compactly generated derivators and t-structures with Grothendieck hearts: Smashing t-structures with Grothendieck hearts.

-In fact, it is shown in \cite{SSV} that a homotopically smashing t-structure on the homotopy category of a combinatorial model category, then the heart is a Grothendieck category.
+In fact, it is shown in \cite{SSV} that a homotopically smashing t-structure on the homotopy category of a combinatorial model category has a Grothendieck heart.
 Next we show that if the derivator in question is compactly generated, then we do not need these additional assumptions to obtain the generators.